exd1000/EXD-Net/README.md

 ---

-**License**: Apache License 2.0 — reuse allowed with attribution.
-Commercial exploitation or derivative frameworks require prior permission from the author.
+**License**:  Custom non-commercial terms apply.
+Based on the Apache License 2.0 — reuse allowed with attribution. **Commercial use or derivative frameworks require prior written permission from the author.**